Samah022/Slicing-Tool/README.md

 - Unassigned variables are not supported; all variables must be initialized and assigned a value.
 - Print statements are disregarded in the analysis.

-### Conclusion

-The **Static Variable Slicing Tool** provides a practical approach to analyzing variable dependencies in Python code, specifically tailored for the Software Maintenance and Evolution course.
-By utilizing this tool, developers can gain insights into the structure and interactions of variables, facilitating effective software maintenance, evolution, and decision-making processes.

 ---

 **Happy slicing! ✂️**